How SaaS Startups Can Acquire Early Adopters To Drive Growth

 Influencers can expose your solution to large audiences of potential customers.

 Their followers like to listen to them because they are experts in their industries.
-With high-profile endorsements, you might expect a rise in followers.
+With high-profile endorsements, you might expect a rise in followers and new customers.

 Influencers are usually thought of as celebrities hawking skin care products or the latest spa.
 But there are certainly those who are operating in the tech space.
 However, the realm of tech influencers is more complex.